 HIGHER EDUCATION / ADULT EDUCATION REPRESENTATIVE

-Sue Hurt has been an ESL and language educator for 25 years in Texas, and is currently serving as an EL Support Facilitator in Birdville ISD in Fort Worth.
-After many years teaching Spanish, ESL, and English, she worked at Region 4 in Houston developing instructional materials and products for teachers of secondary ELs, and then went on to join Pearson’s National SIOP Faculty for ten years.
-As a Pearson SIOP Specialist, she provided sheltered instruction training, coaching, and planning for teachers, schools, and districts across the United States, from New York to Hawaii.
-After obtaining her B.A. in English in Hawaii and studying Educational Administration for an M.A. from Lamar University, she is currently pursuing another master’s degree from Texas A&M-Commerce in Applied Linguistics and TESOL, her first love.
+Sue Hurt has been a Texas educator for 27 years, and is currently serving as a Language Specialist in Birdville ISD in Fort Worth.
+After many years teaching Spanish, ESL, and English, she served as an ESL Specialist at Region 4 in Houston developing instructional materials for teachers of secondary ELs, and then was invited to join Pearson’s National SIOP Faculty for 10 years.
+As a Pearson SIOP Consultant, she provided sheltered instruction training for teachers, schools, and districts across the United States, from New York to Saipan.
+After obtaining her B.A. in English in Hawaii and studying Educational Administration for an M.A. from Lamar University, she received an M.A. from Texas A&M–Commerce in Applied Linguistics and TESOL.
 Sue is passionate about supporting and mentoring teachers of ELs, especially in secondary grades.
 Her motto is the same as Home Depot’s: “You can do it, I can help!”

 Kirsten Foti currently serves as a tenth grade English teacher in Arlington I.S.D. and an adjunct instructor for pre-service teachers at Texas Woman’s University.
 Her prior experience includes seventeen years of teaching at the junior high level and serving as a mentor teacher for both high school and university education programs.
 She holds a Bachelor’s of Social Work and a Master’s of Teaching in Education, both from the University of Texas at Arlington, and is currently working on her Ph.D. in Reading Education at Texas Woman’s University.
 Ms. Foti holds certifications as a reading specialist, as an ESL educator, and in English language arts grades 4-12.
 She has presented at numerous conferences throughout the state, sharing teaching strategies that benefit all learners.